 If your spa has been inactive over the winter months and you are planning on spending time in the spa this summer, take the appropriate steps to ensure a safe soak.

-Adequate cleaning is necessary prior to use of your spa.
+Adequate cleaning is necessary prior to the use of your spa.
 Antifreeze residue from the winter months must be removed.
-Thoroughly rinsing your spa not only removes any remaining antifreeze but also mold or other microorganisms that may have developed from inactivity.
+Thoroughly rinsing your spa not only removes any remaining antifreeze but also mould or other microorganisms that may have developed from inactivity.
 Make sure to also rinse your spa’s skimmer, return and lines.

 Once your spa is cleaned out, you can begin the refilling process.
-Pre-filters are a useful tool to incorporate as they help control the amount of minerals entering your spa.
+Pre-filters are a useful tool to incorporate as they help control the number of minerals entering your spa.
 This simplifies the balancing process at the end.
 As most of us use a garden hose to refill a hot tub, pre-filters attach to the end for easy use.
 Before refilling, flush out the hose for 20 seconds to remove stagnant water.

 Now you are ready to refill.
 Direct the hose down the center of the hot tub’s standpipe.
 This hose placement minimizes airlocks in the equipment and circulates water through the heater.

-Don’t Forget About Balancing!
+Don’t Forget About Balancing